SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Since I'm here, I'll just hold the fabric for you, but if you're by yourself you can hold it with your face, by pushing against it, or sometimes I've bitten the fabric and stuck it straight through."

-"Okay," Pinkie said as she moved the needle up to the fabric, she waited for Fluttershy to take the fabric in her hooves, holding it taut so she could pierce it.
+"Okay," Pinkie said as she moved the needle up to the fabric, she waited for Fluttershy to take the fabric in her hooves, holding it taut, so she could pierce it.

 Pinkie applied pressure as she felt the needle puncture both layers.